 On the other hand, transpiration creates the force that pulls water and minerals from the soil.

-If your home has low humidity, mist your plant, have a pebble tray, or buy a humidifier.
+If your home has low humidity, mist your plant, have a pebble tray, or buy a humidifier like AquaOasis™ Cool Mist Humidifier (Amazon's best-seller).
 You can also group plants if you have many or take them to the bathroom, kitchen, or rooms with higher humidity.

 5. Repot your plant regularly